juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

-  new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader transfer       Transfer ownership of user records from one group to another help           Print this message or the help of the given subcommand(s)
+  new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader transfer       Transfer ownership of user records from one group to another user-summary   Report counts of active users by tenant for a month.
+These are users that have a secret stored at some point during the month help           Print this message or the help of the given subcommand(s)

 Options: